imranis/eo_processing/README.md

-trying out simple image processing and contrast enhancement using sentinel 2 satellite data with openeo api.

-run.py to run
-user can draw a polygon on a map cnd choose temporal extent output contains 2 sar images (VH, VV) and a true colour commposite with bcet and lce comtrast enhancements
 # Satellite Image Processing

 This is a program that lets users view satellite images of a selected area.
 Image processing steps are performed to help the user gain a better insight into their area of interest.